Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/HRP_Transfer_Lab_Computational_AI_Technical_Appendix.md

 → reuse in daily functioning
 ```

-Future applications could instantiate the same architecture differently.
-Examples might include:

-* threat appraisal, uncertainty and safety behaviour in anxiety;
-* attentional instability, context switching and action control in ADHD;
-* cue salience, reward valuation and inhibitory control in addiction;
-* negative interpretation, effort valuation and withdrawal in depression;
-* fatigue prediction, pacing and activity decisions in long-term health conditions;
-* cognitive control and performance under pressure in educational or occupational settings.

-These examples represent future applications of the architecture, not claims that the chronic-pain intervention or its parameters will transfer directly to those domains.

 The platform is therefore **domain-adaptive rather than domain-agnostic**.
 Generalisability applies to the development architecture, not automatically to the clinical evidence.

 A task, parameter, prior distribution, psychometric measure, intervention component or pathway model validated in chronic primary pain cannot be transferred directly to another indication without a separately justified adaptation and validation process.
+No pain-specific parameter or clinical conclusion will be reused silently in another domain.

-Each new domain instantiation would require the following.
+Each new domain instantiation would require:

 1. **Clinical and functional problem definition**

-   The target population, health need, intended use and meaningful functional outcome must be specified independently.
+   Independent specification of the target population, health need, intended use, pathway position and meaningful functional outcomes.

-2. **Mechanism mapping**
+2. **Prespecified mechanism mapping**

-   A theoretically and empirically justified account must identify the candidate cognitive-affective processes linking the health problem to behaviour or functioning.
+   A theoretically and empirically justified account of the candidate cognitive-affective processes linking the target problem to behaviour, functioning or treatment engagement.

 3. **Task and measurement adaptation**

-   Tasks and psychometric measures must be selected or constructed to identify the proposed mechanisms.
-New measures would require construct specification, content-validity review, cognitive interviewing, human calibration, reliability assessment, fairness testing and independent validation.
+   Selection or development of mechanism-sensitive tasks and measures, followed by content-validity review, cognitive interviewing, calibration, reliability assessment, fairness testing and independent validation where appropriate.

 4. **Domain-specific evidence and priors**

-   Relevant datasets must be registered and assessed for construct, task, population and delivery match.
+   Registration and assessment of relevant datasets for construct, task, population and delivery match.
 Cross-domain borrowing would require an explicit bridging model, uncertainty discounting and sensitivity analysis.
-No pain-specific prior or parameter would be reused silently.

 5. **Computational design validation**

-   The adapted tasks, models and study designs must undergo fresh parameter recovery, model recovery, simulation-based calibration, power analysis and synthetic stress-testing.
+   Fresh parameter recovery, model recovery, simulation-based calibration, power analysis and synthetic stress-testing of the adapted models and study designs.

 6. **Intervention re-specification**

-   Candidate intervention components must be linked to the newly defined mechanism rather than inherited from the pain demonstrator by default.
+   Selection of intervention components linked to the newly defined mechanism chain rather than inherited automatically from the pain demonstrator.

 7. **Transfer-framework adaptation**

-   The relevant forms of near, horizontal, compositional, cross-task, delayed and functional transfer must be defined for the new intervention and outcome context.
+   Independent definition of the relevant near, horizontal, compositional, cross-task, delayed and functional transfer outcomes.

 8. **Pathway re-instantiation**

-   Intended users, access routes, clinical boundaries, practitioner roles, safeguarding procedures, escalation requirements and implementation constraints must be mapped within the relevant healthcare system and jurisdiction.
+   Mapping of intended users, access routes, clinical boundaries, practitioner roles, safeguarding, escalation and implementation requirements within the relevant healthcare or service context.

 9. **Prospective human calibration and validation**

-   Human evidence remains necessary to calibrate the model, validate the measures, test intervention effects, assess safety and determine whether change transfers to meaningful functioning.
+   Human evidence to calibrate the models, validate the measures, test intervention effects, assess safety and determine whether change transfers to meaningful functioning.

 This architecture creates two distinct forms of value.

-### Immediate translational value
+#### Immediate translational value

-The project will produce a mechanism-led digital intervention, measurement system and implementation model for chronic primary pain.
+The project will produce:

+* a mechanism-led digital intervention for chronic primary pain;
+* a pain-specific measurement system;
+* a prospectively selected intervention configuration and comparator set;
+* a focused pathway-placement and implementation model;
+* an evidence-based advance, revise or retire decision.

-### Platform value
+#### Platform value

-The project will also establish a reusable, versioned and auditable method for developing future cognitive-affective interventions and psychometric tools more efficiently across other indications.
+The project will also establish:

+* a documented domain-adaptation framework;
+* modular computational and technical infrastructure;
+* reusable evidence, prior and model-registry schemas;
+* general simulation and recovery components;
+* a versioned intervention-development workflow;
+* reusable psychometric-development methods;
+* explicit rules governing cross-domain evidence borrowing, adaptation and claims.

 The initial MRC project will not test multiple clinical indications.
-Its reusable outputs will instead include:

-* a documented domain-adaptation framework;
-* modular technical infrastructure;
-* reusable registry schemas;
-* general model and simulation components;
-* a validated intervention-development workflow;
-* a transferable psychometric-development process;
-* and explicit rules governing cross-domain evidence borrowing and claims.

-Any later indication would constitute a separate clinical-development and validation programme.
+Any future application would constitute a separate mechanism-mapping, product-development and validation programme.

-The domain-adaptation framework therefore strengthens the platform’s scientific, translational and commercial potential while preserving the integrity of the single-indication MRC application.
-It allows the project to demonstrate that the computational investment is reusable, without implying that clinical efficacy, psychometric validity or pathway fit can be transferred between populations without new evidence.
+The domain-adaptation framework therefore strengthens the scientific, translational and commercial value of the computational investment while preserving the integrity of the single-indication application.
+It demonstrates that the development architecture may be reusable without implying that clinical efficacy, psychometric validity, parameter estimates or pathway fit can be transferred between populations without new evidence.

 ---